AkosBakos/OSDCloud/README.md

 # OSDCloud

-This script will take you through the build operation of OSDCloud from scratch to a fully functional ISO to run Zero Touch
+These scripts will take you through the build operation of OSDCloud from scratch to a fully functional ISO to run Zero Touch Installation.